John Blake (1945-2017): an American in Wrottedèm21.04.2017

 At the end of January 1989, after a number of guest lectureships, John Blake became a teacher at the Rotterdam academy - initially for one day a week; he remained in service until 2010 - he then became 65.

-Blake entered the academy on the initiative of Kees Verschuren: “Within the Autonomous Art department we then formed the Departments of Drawing, Painting and Design (TSO), Sculpting, Graphics, and Monumental & Mixed Media - that was completely new at the time.
-I had initially invited a number of guest teachers: Joseph Semah, Jeffrey Shaw, Nan Hoover, and Madelon Hooykaas & Elsa Stansfield, and John Blake.
-I knew him through a mutual girlfriend, and from the series in Situ, a number of experimental projects for art in public spaces in The Hague.
-He had already realized a few location-related projects in Amsterdam.
-Eventually we hired Semah and Blake as permanent supervisors for that new department of Monumental & Mixed Media.
-It was still in its infancy: in the beginning we did not even have video cameras - with money that we had earned from a commercial project we could take over a few from the SKAR - from those big bulky things ...
+Blake entered the academy on the initiative of Kees Verschuren: “Within the Autonomous Art department we then formed the departments Drawing, painting and design (TSO), Sculpture, Graphics, and Monumental & mixed media - that was completely new at the time.
+I had initially invited a number of guest lecturers: Joseph Semah, Jeffrey Shaw, Nan Hoover, and Madelon Hooykaas & Elsa Stansfield, and John Blake.
+I met him through a mutual friend and from the series in Situ, a number of experimental projects for art in public space in The Hague.
+He had also realized a few location-related projects in Amsterdam.
+Ultimately, we hired Semah and Blake as permanent supervisors for the new Monumental & Mixed Media department.
+It was still in its infancy: in the beginning we didn't even have video cameras - with money we had earned with a commercial project we could take over a few from the SKAR - of those big unwieldy things ...

 John was university educated and broadly oriented, interested in literature, verbally good and able to tell well.
 Really a civilized person, civilized.
 He had a lot of knowledge, and always formulated surprising insights and references.
 He also had an international art practice, and acted as a guest teacher all over Europe and the US.
 For example, he organized a student project in Poznan / Poland, where he had contact with a colleague at the academy there.
 He did well with our students anyway, he felt one of them. ”

 Modest and quirky